 A reader emailed me asking if I had a hot cross buns recipe.
 I didn't, but I thought that sounded like a great idea for the upcoming Easter holiday.
 My go-to guy is Peter Reinhart, but his recipe was basically a spiced panettone, which sounded delish but also like way too much work (what with it being leavened by wild yeast instead of commercial).
-But I do love the taste soughdough starter brings to bread, so I incorporated some into this recipe, veganized and adapted, and came up with this.
+This recipe uses some cooked sweet potato to enrich the dough, much like my sweet potato challah.
 I used citrus zest instead of candied peel (because I hate it), and it provided the perfect balance to the spiciness of the dough.
 The buns are chewy and moist, substantial but not dense.

 - 1 cup warm soy milk (about 90 degrees)